-1. If a type of weapon is specified here, the Quileute Regulation must be followed.
+1. If a type of weapon is specified here the Quileute Regulation must be followed.
 For any weapons not specified here for a type of wildlife, the default will be the State of Washington's current WACs for that type of wildlife.
 Copies of the current game and fowl state pamphlets are available at the front desk of Quileute Natural Resources, for reference.
 Washington State's Migratory Waterfowl pamphlet comes out each September and runs through March, and the information on gear and bag limit apply for Quileute.
 A copy of the most current one is also available for reference at Quileute Natural Resources' front desk.
 As these go out of print, please use them there and keep them available for all hunters.
 You may copy portions for your needs on the QNR copy machine.

 - 2. In no event shall any hunter use a fully automatic firearm. - 3.
+As specified in Quileute Law and Order Code Section 13.20.8 (attached at the end of these Regulations as Attachment C), firearms are not permitted for any hunting on the Reservation, except for hunting within "Section 5." - 4.
 For big game: - a.
 Rifles- Big game, except cougar, must be hunted with a minimum of 24 caliber (6mm) centerfire rifle.
 Cougar may be hunted with 22 caliber centerfire rifle. - b.
 Handguns- Big game, except cougar, may be hunted with handguns with a minimum barrel length of 4 inches, and a minimum 24 caliber centerfire cartridge.
 The minimum for cougar is a 22 caliber centerfire cartridge. - c.
 Shotguns- Deer, bear, and cougar may be hunted with 20 gauge to 10 gauge shotguns shooting slugs or #1 or larger buckshot.
 Other big game may be hunted with 10 or 12 gauge shotguns using slugs.

-4. For birds:
+5. For birds: